 Ancient and immortal—until now

 Rock figures like these—ancient, all-seeing and immortal—may well have been the inspiration behind our concept of gods and infinite entities.
-But Fakhruddingutta, and granite formations just like it in and around Hyderabad, are under threat from all sides.
+But the rocks of Fakhruddingutta, and granite formations just like it in and around Hyderabad, are under threat from all sides.
 They are slowly falling prey to the god of progress.
 Quarries, builders and citizens themselves are picking apart these remnants of ancient earth, one by one.
 Fakhruddingutta itself, with a massive quarry on one side, the upmarket Lanco Hills development on the other, and various other parties claiming ownership of bits and pieces of the hill, would have disappeared a long time ago.
 Luckily, the Society to Save Rocks has been campaigning for over 20 years to have the area protected under the city’s heritage rules.

 Sadly, the heritage rules themselves were recently rewritten, leaving all the city’s magnificent rock formations vulnerable again.
 So if you’re thinking of taking a look at Fakhruddingutta, do it quickly.
 It might not last much longer.